-This is the national application and admission procedure for Data Science and Entrepreneurship.
+This is the national application and admission procedure for the Master's program of Data Science and Entrepreneurship.
 This MSc program is a joint effort of Eindhoven University of Technology and Tilburg University.
 Students are free to choose at which university they want to apply: your application is registered by both universities and you will have access to the facilities of all three campuses in ’s-Hertogenbosch, Eindhoven and Tilburg.

 a) Check your eligibility

 In this section we provide information for three groups of applicants with a Dutch educational background:

 1. Students from Eindhoven University of Technology or Tilburg University

 - Direct eligibility

 Students holding a diploma of the Bachelor Data Science (jd) are directly eligible for the Master Data Science and Entrepreneurship (jd).

 - Eligibility via a pre-Master or minor program

 Students holding a diploma from most other Bachelor's programs at Eindhoven University of Technology, and students graduated from the Bachelor's programs Cognitive Science and Artificial Intelligence or Econometrics and Operations Research of Tilburg University, are only eligible if: